 With this pose, the high school senior slings a jacket over his shoulder for a look that’s both casual and sophisticated.
 This picture often looks great, both forward-facing or when senior guys look over their shoulders.
 Senior guys posing in this way works well with both formal sports jackets and high school letter jackets.

-Keep these guys posing tips and high school senior picture ideas for guys in mind during your next senior portrait shoot.
-You’ll take your senior pictures to the next level!
+Make sure you keep these guys posing tips and high school senior picture ideas for guys in mind during your next senior portrait shoot.
+You’ll take your senior pictures to the next level with these ideas!

 Although they don’t mean to be, many senior guys are difficult to photograph well.
-Fortunately, the tips and techniques above will help you capture great senior pictures, even if your senior subject is shy around a camera.
+Fortunately, the tips, ideas, and techniques above will help you capture great senior pictures, even if your senior subject is shy around a camera.

-The best senior picture poses are those that help them relax, so they appear comfortable, confident, and natural.
-Your senior subject will have photos they can treasure for a lifetime!
+The best senior picture poses and ideas are those that help them relax, so they appear comfortable, confident, and natural.
+Your senior subject will have photos and portraits they can treasure for a lifetime!